 4. Choose blinds that fit within a door frame

-Glazed door blinds that fit into the door frame are a sleek and discreet solution – opening fully to reveal almost all of the glass without becoming caught in closing doors or flapping around in a breeze.
-These designs have a concertina feature so they can easily fold up, plus they provide easy control for temperature, shading and privacy.
+Door blinds that fit into the door frame are a sleek and subtle solution – opening fully to reveal almost all of the glass without becoming caught in closing doors or flapping around in a breeze.
+The ClickFIT range from Blinds2go are made to measure and easily clip into bi-fold doors.

-A smart solution for doors in frequent use, electric glazed door blinds do away with the need for cords and can be opened at a click of a button.
-These roller blinds include two motors, allowing each panel to be operated independently of the others.
-Here, the cassettes above the blinds have been colour-matched to the shade of the door frames for a sleek, minimal appearance.
+A smart solution for doors in frequent use, electric door blinds do away with the need for cords and can be opened at a click of a button.